 If you are concerned about the service you have received from your barrister during your case, you should start by raising the matter with them.

 We can investigate where barristers who are not working for you may have broken the rules or acted in a way that might damage the public's ability to trust barristers.
 This would include things like acting dishonestly, misleading the court, bullying, being racist or being homophobic.
-You can also read more about this in the section called "Concerns about a barrister?".
+You can also read more about this in the section called "Reporting concerns".

 Your rights and protections